Dark-Alex-17/managarr/README.md

 This means that while all tests will pass, there may be certain menus or keymappings that are no-ops, or produce empty screens, or things of this sort.

-Part of the alpha release plan is to add contribution guidelines, licensing, CI/CD, release pipelines, etc. so that all future maintenance and additions can be handled easily.
+Part of the alpha release plan is to add contribution guidelines, CI/CD, release pipelines, etc. so that all future maintenance and additions can be handled easily.
 So unfortunately, until that happens, Managarr may contain breaking changes and be slow to react to any PR's.